SAP Fiori for SAP S/4HANA – Fiori My Inbox – Part 1 Activation

-So you want to activate Fiori My Inbox on S/4HANA 1610?
+So you want to activate SAP Fiori My Inbox on SAP S/4HANA 1610 or above?
 Of course you do!
-It’s arguably the most requested app in the entire Fiori Apps Library.
-Of course, if you’ve activated Fiori My Inbox before on Business Suite, Suite on HANA or S/4HANA 1511 you may think you’ve seen it all before.
-But don’t be misled – S/4HANA 1610 provides some additional options worth knowing.
+It’s arguably the most requested app in the entire SAP Fiori Apps reference library.
+Of course, if you’ve activated Fiori My Inbox before on Business Suite, Suite on HANA or SAP S/4HANA 1511 you may think you’ve seen it all before.
+But don’t be misled – SAP S/4HANA 1610 and above provides some additional options worth knowing.
 And even if you have done this before, it’s easy to miss some of the recent improvements.

 Tip: Some of the extension options are also covered in more depth in the Fiori My Inbox wiki.